Innovative Project Management

 This course will enable you to develop your own understanding of the transformation of the healthcare ecosystem.
-It gives an overview of the different actors involved in this ecosystem, of the new entrants (mostly relying on technological innovations).
-It also adresses the related topics of value creation and value capture within this ecosystem.
+It gives an overview of the different actors involved in this environment, of the new entrants (mostly relying on technological innovations).
+It also addresses the related topics of value creation and value capture within this sector.

 The first objective of this course is to drive you to see how the healthcare system offers a decision-making framework based on efficiency.
 The healthcare system is facing major inequalities.
 The objective of this course is to understand the causes, nature and consequences, the ways they are culturally understood, and some of the most important attempts to address these inequalities.
 The different topics addressed during this class are healthcare system and social security, supply and demand of care, regulation and economic assessment of healthcare programs, inequalities toward health, and health prevention and promotion.